-McWilliams says Ireland can 'front up' with France
+McWilliams says Ireland can 'front up' to France

 Wales put last weekend's match to bed with four first-half tries as they clinched a 31-5 victory over the Irish.

-McWilliams has reacted to that defeat by making five changes - which includes the enforced absence of injured centre Enya Breen - with Christy Haney replaced Ulster youngster Sadhbh McGrath in the front row and Grace Moore and Deirbhile Nic A Bhaird drafted into the back row instead of Maeve Og O'Leary and Brittany Hogan.
+McWilliams has reacted to that defeat by making five changes - which includes the enforced absence of injured centre Enya Breen - with Christy Haney replacing Ulster youngster Sadhbh McGrath in the front row and Grace Moore and Deirbhile Nic a Bhaird drafted into the back row instead of Maeve Og O'Leary and Brittany Hogan.

 The Ireland coach hopes the alterations will enable his side to "front up against a very physical French pack".